entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 # Add a Configuration Screen in App Builder

-Entando 6 widgets can be customized through an App Builder configuration screen so the citizen developers can avoid writing ad-hoc additional code.

-In Entando 6, the configuration screen is also a micro frontend, which can also be defined as a web component.
-That means you can develop and test it in isolation, without a running Entando instance.
+Entando 6 widgets can be customized through an App Builder configuration screen that is itself a micro frontend.
+It can be developed and tested in isolation without a running Entando instance.

 ## Create React App